What are Dental Implants?

 - Control or improve facial contours (facial tissues) that help minimize premature wrinkles

-What happens in the dental implant treatment?
+What are the different types of dental implant treatment?